 When I look back, my fondest memories of practicing yoga are always outside.
 I’ve had a chipmunk come and nibble on my bum; a blue heron glide through the air above me; a humming bird hover in front of my nose.
 Every time something like that happens, I feel honoured that these amazing little creatures filled with curiosity have chosen to mingle with me.
 Come and mingle with nature.
 Open your arms and your heart to all the special gifts it offers.
 Yoga is always best outside!

 Want to give outdoor yoga a try?
-Follow Gail’s advice and head to one of these four spots in Ontario’s Highlands.
+Follow Gail’s advice and head to one of these two spots in Ontario’s Highlands.

 A timber frame pavilion sits behind the restored barn that serves as residence, pottery studio, gallery and café.
 It’s called The Open Space, and in that covered spot among the rocks, the sturdy landscape inspires you as Caitlin Hutt leads your yoga session amid rustling trees and the restorative scent of earth.
 Caitlin designs her classes for different capabilities, so you’ll come away as refreshed by the exercise as by the feeling of fresh, sun-lit air.

 Reconnect with the healing power of nature during a morning yoga session near the spring-fed Chalice Lake when you stay at this holistic retreat.
 Take in the smell of pine-scented breezes, the sounds of rippling water, and bird choruses.
 With a focus on wellness, meals are crafted to be healing and the staff’s purpose is to give you the best of care; bring a few friends with you, and your renewal is complete.

 You won’t miss a moment of enjoyment wherever you choose your outdoor session.
 When the beautiful scenery releases endorphins, and the stress hormone cortisol is reduced, you’ll return to your regular routine feeling more alive than ever.